 Creating email lists and segmenting your contact list will bring your email marketing campaign to the next level; customize emails to fit the interests and needs of particular groups of viewers to convey a more personal and targeted message.
-By keeping track of the different contacts you have, you can send out emails with specific messaging to encourage certain actions.
+By keeping track of the different contacts you have, you can send out emails with personalized messaging to encourage specific actions.

 Email blasts are also an opportunity for your customers to contact you with questions or concerns.
 Including contact info in every email is important to show customers that you care about their needs and are happy to help.

 We often tout content as one of the most powerful tools in your inbound toolbox.
 With its diversity, room for creativity, and complete customization, content creation is one of the most customizable forms of marketing.

 To ensure your content is working in your favor to support your customer service strategy, you want to focus content on the interests and needs of your target audience.
 Keeping your audience in mind when creating content will ensure that you are offering valuable and relevant information to your readers.